poraif/LitepackIreland/README.md

 ## Key features
 1. Written using semantic HTML for SEO optimisation and for accessibility for those relying on screen readers.
 2. CSS written from scratch with multiple style sheets.
-3. Optimal web design practices for legibility and ease of site navigation.
+3. Used Eleventy site generator for templating, and converted html files to Nunjucks templating language, to implement templating on the sit.
-4. Use of the Eleventy framework to implement partials and layouts.
+5. Optimal web design practices for legibility and ease of site navigation.

 ## User guide
 1. Download repository zip file.